gomorpheus/morpheus-apidoc/source/includes/operations/_budgets.md

-name      |  | A unique name for the budget description      |  | A description of the budget period      | year | Budget period, year year      | 2020 | Budget period value, default is the current year. interval      | year | Budget interval, `year`, `quarter`, `month`. scope      |  | The type of the scope for the budget, `account`, `group`, `cloud`, `user`. scopeTenantId      |  | The Tenant ID to scope to, for use with `"scope"=tenant`. scopeGroupId      |  | The Group ID to scope to, for use with `"scope"=group`. scopeCloudId      |  | The Cloud ID to scope to, for use with `"scope"=cloud`. scopeUserId      |  | The User ID to scope to, for use with `"scope"=user`. costs      |  | Map of budget cost amounts that varies by interval.
-For interval year use `{"year":1000}`.
-For interval quarter use `{"q1":120.0,"q2":120.0,"q3":120.0,"q4":120.0}`.
-For interval month use `{"january":30.0,"february":30.0}` (other 10 months omitted).
-When creating a new schedule the default cost for each interval is `0`, so be sure to specify an amount for every interval when creating a new budget.
+name      |  | A unique name for the budget description      |  | A description of the budget period      | year | Budget period, year year      | 2020 | Budget period value, default is the current year.
+This can also be passed as `custom` along with a startDate and endDate. startDate      |  | Start Date for custom period budgets, should be the first of a month. eg. `2021-01-01` endDate      |  | End Date for custom period budgets, should be the last day of a month, and must be exactly 12, 24, or 36 months after the start date. eg. `2021-12-31` interval      | year | Budget interval, `year`, `quarter`, `month`. scope      |  | The type of the scope for the budget, `account`, `group`, `cloud`, `user`.
+The default scope is `account`, which means the entire account. scopeTenantId      |  | The Tenant ID to scope to, for use with `"scope"=tenant`. scopeGroupId      |  | The Group ID to scope to, for use with `"scope"=group`. scopeCloudId      |  | The Cloud ID to scope to, for use with `"scope"=cloud`. scopeUserId      |  | The User ID to scope to, for use with `"scope"=user`. costs      |  | Array of budget cost amounts that varies in length by interval.
+For interval year use `[1000]`.
+For interval quarter use `[120.0,120.0,120.0,240.0]`.
+For interval month use `[99,99,99,99,99,99,99,99,99,99,99,299]` (other 10 months omitted).
+Custom budgets of more than one year may have more cost values.
+When creating a new schedule, the default cost for a given interval is `0` so be sure to specify a cost for every interval when creating a new budget.

 ## Delete a Budget